Aayushstha03/SFML-Game-Project/source code and dependencies/README.md

 ## Conclusion

 I did not use a mainstream game engine like Unity or Godot as I wanted the learn the basic foundations and nuances of game development.

+## About the source code

+- if you just want to try it out, you can use the most recent release build.
+- If you want to compile and source code and rebuild it, I used Visual Studio so it already has the necessary solution files and its dependencies.